rjspencer/docs/theming.md

 : a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to none (i.e. the current account)

+### Variables

+TotalPhotos
+: the total amount of photos, or if `albumid` is set, how many photos in this album

 ## PhotoView
 A view for a single photo. *Meant to be used with {Page:PhotoView}*